ALASdoo/alasdoo_com_v2/content/english/articles/how-to-build-a-culture-that-matches-your-brand.md

 ### STEP SIX: Evaluating the outcome of&nbsp;changes

 The aim of this step is to determine the impact of the changes on customers, employees, and the company culture overall.
-It is vital to evaluate the effectiveness of the implemented&nbsp;actions.
+It is vital to evaluate the effectiveness of the implemented actions.

 ### STEP SEVEN: Culture's evolution